CAMDgraz/intro_programming/README.md

 The course will take place the week Nov.
 6-10 2023 at the Med Campus in the **room SR68 (MC2.Q.01.040) (NEW ROOM)**.

-# 1. Linux environement, bash and HPC
+# 1. Linux environment, bash and HPC

 ## 1.1.
 Installation and previous requirements
 We have prepared a virtual machine with Debian for the course to be used on the laptops of the Pc Pool.
 We will cover the following topics: